 Pipe clamp hanger

+Need a way to store pipe clamps?
 Cut two 12 x 16-in. pieces of 3/4-in. plywood and temporarily screw or nail them face to face.
-Drill 1-1/4-in. holes (if your pipes are 1 in. outside diameter), spaced 3 in. apart, through both pieces.
+Drill 1-1/4-in. holes (if your pipes are 1-in. outside diameter), spaced 3 in. apart, through both pieces.
 Pry the plywood apart, then screw them to two 16-in.-long pieces of 2x8 to make an open-ended box.
 Add a couple of narrow 3/4-in. boards on the bottom for feet, then set the box in a convenient spot along a shop wall.
 To keep it from sliding, attach it to the studs with screws driven through the 2x8s.

 Studly clamp storage